 Step 3 – Establish AMC Portfolio for processing by AMC – you require an EPIC ID to be able to complete the portfolio application.
 Your AMC candidate number will be confirmed by email within 3-5 working days.

-- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your final medical diploma for verification.
+- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your medical degree (final medical diploma/primary qualification) for verification.

-- For specialist assessment purposes, your final medical diploma and postgraduate qualification/s must be submitted.
+- or specialist assessment purposes, your medical degree (final medical diploma/primary qualification) and postgraduate qualification/s must be submitted.

 Enquire with the respective Australian specialist medical college which postgraduate qualification/s require verification.
 Refer to the ECFMG website for a list of EPIC medical qualification categories.